Unveiling the Ionized and Neutral ISM at z > 10 : The Origin of [O III] /[C II] Ratios from a Sub-parsec Resolution Radiative Transfer Simulation: Discussion

 For local galaxies, \citet{Nakazato:2023} and \citet{Harikane:2025} estimated the FIR\OIII-weighted ionized gas density using \OIII 88\mum/52\mum line ratio.
 These two FIR-\OIII lines were observed by \citet{Fernandez-Ontiveros:2016} and \citet{Brauher:2008}, and the obtained electron densities are $\sim 100\, {\rm cm^{-3}}$.
 The neutral gas densities of local star formation galaxies are estimated by \citet{Malhotra:2001}, and their typical values are $n_{\rm HI} \sim 10^3\, {\rm cm^{-3}}$.
 Therefore, the density ratio \(n_{\rm HII}/n_{\rm HI}\) is expected to decrease, typically from \(0.5\) at high-z to \(0.1\) in local galaxies.

 \paragraph{Elemental Abundances.} Because we adopt solar abundance ratios, O/C remains constant in our current model.
 In reality, however, high-redshift galaxies may be enriched primarily by Type\,II SNe, possibly elevating O/C above the solar value \citep{Nomoto:2006,Stark:2017}.
-For example, Type\,II SNe yields at \(1/20\,Z_{\odot}\) can have an O/C ratio up to eight times higher than the solar value.
-Some observations of \(z>6\) galaxies also suggest about twice the solar O/C ratio \citep{Stark:2017}, which can linearly decrease \CII luminosity with respect to \OIII luminosity and thus boost \(\OIII/\CII\).
-In lower-redshift galaxies, O/C would converge closer to the solar ratio.\footnote{We note that a fraction of both carbon and oxygen is locked up in solid grains.
+For example, Type\,II SNe yield at \(1/20\,Z_{\odot}\) can have an O/C ratio up to eight times higher than the solar value.
+Some observations of \(z>6\) galaxies also suggest about twice the solar O/C ratio \citep{Stark:2017}, which would naturally boost \(\OIII/\CII\).
+Several studies have shown that the \OIII/\CII ratio scales approximately linearly with O/C. \citet{Katz:2022} enhanced the O/C abundance by a factor of 8 relative to solar and found a corresponding $\sim 8\times$ increase in \OIII/\CII (see their Figure 7), while \citet{Nyhagen:2024} tested four O/C values and likewise reported nearly linear scaling.

+In lower-redshift galaxies with solar metallicities, O/C would converge closer to the solar ratio.\footnote{We note that a fraction of both carbon and oxygen is locked up in solid grains.
 Because carbon is more heavily depleted onto dust than oxygen \citep{Draine:2011}, the gas-phase O/C ratio can be up to $\sim$ 2.5 times higher than the solar value.}

-Collectively, the above four factors and Eq.~(\ref{eq:line_ratio_ver2}) imply that \(\OIII/\CII\) could decline from approximately 5.7 (or 11.2, if O/C is enhanced) at high-\(z\) to around 0.3 at lower-\(z\), which is consistent with local star burst galaxies (\OIII/\CII $\sim 0.04-1$) reported by \cite{De_Looze:2014}.
+Collectively, the above four factors and Eq.~(\ref{eq:line_ratio_ver2}) imply that \(\OIII/\CII\) could decline from approximately 5.7 (or 11.2, if O/C ratio is twice the solar value) at high-\(z\) to around 0.3 at lower-\(z\), which is consistent with local star burst galaxies (\OIII/\CII $\sim 0.04-1$) reported by \cite{De_Looze:2014}.